 Roland Skirted B- AT-30, AT-80, AT-90, EP-9, KR-350, KR-650, also suffered from the red epoxe syndrome.
 Improved epoxe in AT's with "R" suffix and VK-77.
 Photo anyone?
 I believe I have a D for sale here only.
 (Well and black ones since they are the same I believe as JV90 etc...the 'weighted 90's above.
 The skirting is the only difference on these.)
 Check fot stock.
 Price: $7 ea.Ordering Instructions.

 Roland E35 ~5.8" long Fatar mfg.
-Also fits Roland E-14, E-16, E-28, E-35, E-68, E-300 Replacement KeyAX-1, AX-7, PC-200 MkII, Clavia Nord lead 2x and Quasimidi Sirius and are functionally identical to Korg I series and X5, X5-D X5D, and MS2000.
-Nearly identical to Siel DK70 except without extension to hold spring actuator.
+Also fits Roland E-14, E-16, E-28, E-35, E-68, E-300 Replacement KeyAX-1, AX-7, PC-200 MkII, Clavia Nord lead 2x and Quasimidi Sirius and are functionally identical to Korg I series and X5, X5-D X5D, and MS2000, and Alesis Ion.
+Also Korg Kontrol 49, Alesis Proton use a very similar key that has a whiter color and a contact actuator that extends further.
+These are also nearly identical to Siel DK70 except without extension to hold spring actuator.
 Check for stock.
 Price: $5 ea. (quantity discount) $12 for prime (end) key when available.
 Ordering Instructions.
 Trouble with bad key contacts?
 I do have some unused contact strips from AX-7!
 Also Check the good news below!

 Roland RD250- Also fits KR-4700, MK-80 and MK-60.
 New Black keys only. $8 ea.
 White keys, if I have them, 18.00 each used/polished.
 Only have 1 C, A and F now it appears.

 SCI MultiTrak- These are identical to Akai AX60, Korg DW-6000 and Akai X7000, and are used in Prophet 600 and newer Sequentials Circuits units it appears and also compatable with Korg Poly6/61.
 Note a slight but insignificant variation, at least when swapping keys into the Korg.
 I haven't tried it the other way but am sure it probably works fine.
-FIts all later SCI units P600 and on except T8 and VS probably.
+FIts all later SCI units except I have a SixTrak here with the earlier polysix keys which are nearly identical.
+P600 probably also has two key versions and T8 uses wood keys.
+VS uses Kawai K3 key.
 Check for stock.
-Price $6 each and $12 for end key when available.
+Price A key is $7, others $6 each and $18 for end key when available.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Early Yamaha synth keys are found in the SY-1 and 2, CS-10, CS-30, CS-50, CS-60, and SS30.
 Check for price and stock.
 Price $9 ea. $20 for prime (end) key when available.
 Ordering Instructions.